-- As the shock wave propagates through the inner layers of the supernova, matter is abruptly raised to a higher temperature.
+- As the shock wave propagates through the inner layers of the supernova, matter is abruptly raised to a high temperature.
 Since nuclear reactions occur at rates that are very sensitive to the temperature, this causes an increase in the burning.
-New elements are created in seconds that it might otherwise have taken weeks and months to synthesize. - Material heated to above 5 billion K is turned into "iron" (where the nuclear binding energy is maximal).
+New elements are created in seconds that it might otherwise have taken months or centuries to synthesize. - Material heated to above 5 billion K is turned into "iron" (where the nuclear binding energy is maximal).
 Because there is no time for weak interactions, however, the nucleus produced has equal numbers of neutrons and protons, just like the fuel that burned.
-56 Ni (Z = N = 28) is produced copiously - Beyond the carbon burning shell, material is pused off without much explosive processing au{nuc} is very temperature sensitive - proportional to the inverse of the reaction rates hence
+56Ni (Z = N = 28) is produced copiously - Beyond the carbon burning shell, material is pushed off without much explosive processing